bsmith89/make-bml/lesson.md

 splitting the list over three lines, instead of one very long line.
 Also notice that we assigned to the variable with "`:=`".
 This is generally a Good Idea;
-Assigning with a normal equals sign can result in non-intuitive behavior (for reasons we may not talk about).
+Assigning with a normal equals sign can result in non-intuitive behavior for reasons that we will not be talking about.
 Finally, notice that the items in our list are separated by _whitespace_, not commas.
 Prerequisite lists were the same way; this is just how lists of things work in